jackyyeh5111/ECE484-Principles-Of-Safe-Autonomy-2023Fall-Final/README.md

-# ECE484-Principles-Of-Safe-Autonomy-2023Fall-Final
+# Lane Following using Pure Pursuit Controller on F1TENTH Car

 Welcome!
-This is the final project for course ECE484-Principles-Of-Safe-Autonomy in 2023 Fall.
+This is our final project for course ECE484-Principles-Of-Safe-Autonomy in 2023 Fall.
 The course page can be found [here](https://publish.illinois.edu/robotics-autonomy-resources/f1tenth/).

 The project implements a vision-based lane following system.
 Our aim to make vehicle follow the lane accurately and quickly without collision using Pure Pursuit Controller given RGB images.
 Our vehicle platform is build on [F1TENTH](https://f1tenth.org/).